How Can a Business Wargaming Conquer Risk and Apprehension?

 With its static armies and the emergence of nuclear weapons, the Cold War spawned new mathematical and game theory approaches to strategy development.
 Modern war games are a vital part of any military operation, and they draw on techniques and insights that have been refined over time.

-Although much of this knowledge is not yet widely accepted by business sectors, there is increasing adoption of wargaming techniques by companies looking for improved techniques for strategy and planning.
+Although much of this knowledge is not yet widely accepted by business sectors, companies are increasingly adopting wargaming techniques and looking for improved techniques for strategy and planning.
+War gaming as a strategic business tool involves simulating competitive scenarios to evaluate and refine business strategies.

-Some elements of business wargaming have been used by organizations to improve their crisis management skills, such as handling civil emergencies.
-Private sector companies also use business war games to help them test their marketing strategies and for the training and development of managers.
+Organizations have used some elements of business wargaming to improve their crisis management skills, such as handling civil emergencies.
+Private sector companies also use business war games to help them test their marketing strategies and train and develop managers.

-War games are used to test strategies, examine scenarios and uncover unexpected weaknesses.
+War games test strategies, examine scenarios, and uncover unexpected weaknesses.

 Shortcomings of Strategy Development

 He believes traditional planning won't lead to quality strategy.
-Strategy development involves the creation of a synthesis that brings ideas together, while planning is the analysis that decomposes the ideas into their parts.
+Strategy development involves creating a synthesis that brings ideas together, while planning is the analysis that decomposes the ideas into their parts.

 Mintzberg proposes a solution: to employ informal learning and personal vision in the strategy development process.